angus-c/reanimator/README.md

 ##### Demo [here](http://anguscroll.com/reanimator)

 Click the formula button to edit an easing.
-The ball animation and path rendering will update as you edit the formula.
+The ball animation and path rendering updates as you edit the formula.

 Autoplay the animation or update it manually by dragging the slider